paicgs/dayzc/README.md

-## Todo List NEW- Technology and Support
+## TSolve Picture Puzzle- Technology and Support

-## When using the Todo List NEWapplication, please send any problems to the following email address.
+## When using the TSolve Picture Puzzleapplication, please send any problems to the following email address.
 We will give you feedback at the first time! e-mail address: yg1zs22022@gmail.com ！